- Absent landlord

 - Resident landlord

-Where the Landlord occupies part of the dwelling as his main or principle home and lets the rest of the property.
+Where the Landlord occupies a self-contained part of the dwelling as his main or principle home and lets the rest of the property.

 - Residents Association